The Nalanda Tradition

 It should be mentioned that there were other important and at times larger centers of Buddhist learning and monasticism in India between which texts, teachings, and scholars would flow.
 The great Buddhist center at Taxila - whose sprawling remains outside of Islamabad are still incredible to visit - was more exposed to invaders and had already been in decline as Nalanda rose in prominence.

 Vikramshila was founded in the late 8th century and, being located about 150 miles east of Nalanda, had frequent interaction and also became the model later for Tibetan monasteries.
 At its height in the 10th century, it had over 10,000 monks.
 Atisha was one of the many great scholars there.

 A few miles away from Nalanda lay Odantapuri, founded by the first Pala king in the late 7th century and at its height in 8th century had up to 12,000 monks.

 In Bengal, present day Bangladesh and the Indian state of West Bengal, there were two important centers.
 Sompura was founded by the Pala kings in the 9th century and while smaller, was another important hub in this network of Buddhism.
 It was also visited by Atisha.
 Jagaddala was founded in the 10th century and its remoteness allowed it to last well after the sacking of Nalanda, Vikramashila, and Odantapuri.

 Nearby to Nalanda, the Indian government in cooperation with several other governments and organizations has funded the creation of Nalanda University.
-The aspirations are high for this and while Buddhist Studies are a planned program of study, that curriculum will not be part of the first wave of classes that begin in September of 2014.
+The aspirations are high for this and while Buddhist Studies are a planned program of study, that curriculum was not be part of the first wave of classes that began in September of 2014.

 Read an article on the Seventeen Panditas here